clarkgrubb/latex-input/apl/README.md

 APL Tutorial
 ============

-APL calls unary operators monadic functions and binary operators dyadic functions.
-Unary operators are prefix and binary operators are infix.
-APL does not have functions with syntax like the other languages.
-In APL terminology, operators are functions which take a function as an argument.
+APL calls unary operators _monadic_ and binary operators _dyadic_.
+Monadic operators are prefix and dyadic operators are infix.
+Most APL operators take lists as arguments, but there are higher order operators which take other operators as arguments.
 And example of such an operator is /, which acts like reduce.
 The following expression uses addition to reduce the list `[1, 2, 3]1 and evaluates to 6:

     + / 1 2 3

 True and false are 1 and 0.

-Some functions can be used as monadic and dyadic functions.
-In addition to minus, which works like other languages, the ∣ function (U+2223) is absolute value when monadic and modulus when dyadic. ⋆ (U+22C6) is the exponential function when monadic and the power function when dyadic.
-The ○ function (U+25CB) is a multiple of π when monadic and a trigonometric function when dyadic, with the first argument determining which trigonometric function.
+Some operators can be used as both monadic and dyadic operators.
+In addition to minus, which works like other languages, the ∣ operator (U+2223) is absolute value when monadic and modulus when dyadic. ⋆ (U+22C6) is the exponential operator when monadic and the power operator when dyadic.
+The ○ operator (U+25CB) is a multiple of π when monadic and a trigonometric operator when dyadic, with the first argument determining which trigonometric function.

 Most APL functions work on arrays.
 The following performs elementwise addition to give `3 5 7`: